Back to Insights

 These are reasonable questions.
 They are also, according to the data, largely irrelevant to whether the project will succeed.

-Ten percent.
-That means for every hour a leadership team spends evaluating AI technology, they should be spending nine hours on the organizational, cultural, and data readiness conditions that actually determine the outcome.
+For every hour a leadership team spends evaluating AI technology, they should be spending the bulk of their effort on the organizational, cultural, and data readiness conditions that actually determine the outcome.

-And yet, the overwhelming majority of AI budgets — and executive attention — remains concentrated on technology procurement.
-This misallocation is the single largest reason why more than 80% of AI projects fail to deliver their intended outcomes.
+And yet, the overwhelming majority of AI budgets and executive attention remains concentrated on technology procurement.
+This misallocation is the single largest reason why, by some estimates, more than 80% of AI projects fail to deliver their intended outcomes (RAND, 2024).

-This is not a correlation artifact.
-It reflects a causal chain: when the CEO is personally engaged, the AI initiative receives strategic clarity, resource protection, and organizational priority.
+These are correlations, not guarantees.
+But the mechanism is intuitive: when the CEO is personally engaged, the AI initiative receives strategic clarity, resource protection, and organizational priority.
 When the CEO delegates AI to the IT department or a technology vendor, the project becomes one of many competing priorities, divorced from business strategy, and vulnerable to the organizational antibodies that resist change.

-Deloitte's 2026 State of AI report reinforces the point from a different angle: only 1% of organizations describe their AI deployments as "mature," and 74% still struggle to translate AI into measurable business value.
-These are not technology failures.
-They are leadership failures — organizations where the gap between AI investment and AI outcome exists because no one with sufficient authority is bridging it.
+Deloitte's 2026 State of AI in the Enterprise report reinforces the point from a different angle: only 20% of organizations are already growing revenue through their AI initiatives, while 74% still see revenue growth as an aspiration rather than a result.
+That gap between ambition and outcome is rarely a technology failure.
+It exists because no one with sufficient authority is bridging it.

 The 90-10 Rule in Practice